drewmard/t21_multiome/README.md

 - **jon** (Python notebooks detailing the MIRA analysis led by Jon Bezney)
 - **etc** (includes misc scripts)
 - **andrew** is a folder containing draft scripts that is currently being kept for housekeeping purposes

+### Other info

+Input data for scripts are based on the datasets that have been deposited on ArrayExpress.

+Install packages that are listed in the header of scripts prior to running them.

+Please reach out if there are questions about the analysis: amarder@stanford.edu.